LBNL-ETA/pyWinCalc/readme.md

 - [bsdf_shade_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/bsdf_shade_igsdb_product.py): Shows how to create a BSDF shade by downloading data from the IGSDB.
 - [bsdf_shade_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/bsdf_shade_local_file.py): Shows how to create a BSDF shade from a BSDF XML file stored locally.
 - [bsdf_shade_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/bsdf_shade_local_file.py): Shows how to create a BSDF shade from a BSDF XML file stored locally.
-- [cma_single_vision.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_single_vision.py) Shows how to do a CMA calculation for a single-vision window and which results are available for CMA calculations.
+- [cma_single_vision.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_single_vision.py): Shows how to do a CMA calculation for a single-vision window and which results are available for CMA calculations.
-- [cma_double_vision_horizontal.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_double_vision_horizontal.py) Shows how to do a CMA calculation for a horizontal double-vision window and which results are available for CMA calculations.
+- [cma_double_vision_horizontal.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_double_vision_horizontal.py): Shows how to do a CMA calculation for a horizontal double-vision window and which results are available for CMA calculations.
-- [cma_double_vision_vertical.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_double_vision_vertical.py) Shows how to do a CMA calculation for a vertical double-vision window and which results are available for CMA calculations.
+- [cma_double_vision_vertical.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_double_vision_vertical.py): Shows how to do a CMA calculation for a vertical double-vision window and which results are available for CMA calculations.
-- [deflection.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/deflection.py) Shows how to enable and set deflection properties and which deflection results are available.
+- [deflection.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/deflection.py): Shows how to enable and set deflection properties and which deflection results are available.
-- [environmental_conditions_user_defined.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/environmental_conditions_user_defined.py) Shows how to create user-defined environmental conditions.
+- [environmental_conditions_user_defined.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/environmental_conditions_user_defined.py): Shows how to create user-defined environmental conditions.
-- [gases.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/gases.py) Shows how to create gases and gas mixtures from predefined gas types and custom gases created from gas properties.
+- [gases.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/gases.py): Shows how to create gases and gas mixtures from predefined gas types and custom gases created from gas properties.
 Then shows how to uses those gases in gap layers for the glazing system.
-- [glass_double_layer_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_double_layer_igsdb_product.py) Shows how to create a double layer glazing system from generic glass data downloaded from the IGSDB.
+- [glass_double_layer_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_double_layer_igsdb_product.py): Shows how to create a double layer glazing system from generic glass data downloaded from the IGSDB.
-- [glass_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_local_file.py) Shows how to create a single layer glazing system from generic glass data from a local file.
+- [glass_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_local_file.py): Shows how to create a single layer glazing system from generic glass data from a local file.
-- [glass_triple_layer_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_triple_layer_local_file.py) Shows how to create a triple layer glazing system from generic glass data from a local file
+- [glass_triple_layer_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_triple_layer_local_file.py): Shows how to create a triple layer glazing system from generic glass data from a local file
-- [glass_user_defined_nband_data.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_user_defined_nband_data.py) Shows how to create a single layer glazing system from user-defined data.
+- [glass_user_defined_nband_data.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/glass_user_defined_nband_data.py): Shows how to create a single layer glazing system from user-defined data.
-- [optical_results_EN_410.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optical_results_EN_410.py) Shows how to create a glazing system using the EN-410 optical standard and all optical results available.
+- [optical_results_EN_410.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optical_results_EN_410.py): Shows how to create a glazing system using the EN-410 optical standard and all optical results available.
-- [optical_results_NFRC.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optical_results_NFRC.py) Shows how to create a glazing system using the NFRC optical standard and all optical results available.
+- [optical_results_NFRC.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/optical_results_NFRC.py): Shows how to create a glazing system using the NFRC optical standard and all optical results available.
-- [perforated_screen_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_igsdb_product.py) Shows how to create a perforated screen by downloading shading layer information from the IGSDB.
+- [perforated_screen_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_igsdb_product.py): Shows how to create a perforated screen by downloading shading layer information from the IGSDB.
-- [perforated_screen_user_defined_geometry_and_user_defined_nband_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_user_defined_geometry_and_user_defined_nband_material.py) Shows how to create a perforated screen from user-defined n-band material data and a user-defined geometry.
+- [perforated_screen_user_defined_geometry_and_user_defined_nband_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_user_defined_geometry_and_user_defined_nband_material.py): Shows how to create a perforated screen from user-defined n-band material data and a user-defined geometry.
-- [perforated_screen_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_user_defined_geometry_igsdb_material.py) Shows how to create a perforated screen by downloading shade material data from the IGSDB and combining it with a user-defined geometry.
+- [perforated_screen_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/perforated_screen_user_defined_geometry_igsdb_material.py): Shows how to create a perforated screen by downloading shade material data from the IGSDB and combining it with a user-defined geometry.
-- [pv_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/pv_local_file.py) Shows how to create a system with a single layer that has integrated PV data.
+- [pv_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/pv_local_file.py): Shows how to create a system with a single layer that has integrated PV data.
 For information on creating a IGSDB v2 json file with PV data see the provided [generic_pv.json](https://github.com/LBNL-ETA/pyWinCalc/tree/main/examples/products/generic_pv.json) file and the [IGSDB v2 JSON format](#IGSDB-v2-JSON-format) section below.
-- [thermal_ir.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/thermal_ir.py) Shows how to calculate optical results for the thermal IR method.
+- [thermal_ir.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/thermal_ir.py): Shows how to calculate optical results for the thermal IR method.
 Note that currently only calculations for a single solid layer are supported and these only have diffuse-diffuse transmittances and hemispherical emissivities.
-- [thermal_results_ISO_15099.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/thermal_results_ISO_15099.py) Shows all thermal results available.
+- [thermal_results_ISO_15099.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/thermal_results_ISO_15099.py): Shows all thermal results available.
 Currently only ISO 15099 is supported for thermal calculations.
-- [venetian_blind_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_igsdb_product.py) Shows how to create a Venetian blind by downloading shading layer information from the IGSDB.
+- [venetian_blind_igsdb_product.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_igsdb_product.py): Shows how to create a Venetian blind by downloading shading layer information from the IGSDB.
-- [venetian_blind_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_local_file.py) Shows how to create a Venetian blind by using shading layer information stored in a local file.
+- [venetian_blind_local_file.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_local_file.py): Shows how to create a Venetian blind by using shading layer information stored in a local file.
-- [venetian_blind_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_user_defined_geometry_igsdb_material.py) Shows how to create a Venetian blind from material data downloaded from the IGSDB and a user-defined geometry.
+- [venetian_blind_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_user_defined_geometry_igsdb_material.py): Shows how to create a Venetian blind from material data downloaded from the IGSDB and a user-defined geometry.
-- [venetian_blind_user_defined_geometry_user_defined_dual_band_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_user_defined_geometry_user_defined_dual_band_material.py) Shows how to create a Venetian blind from user-defined dual-band material data and a user-defined geometry.
+- [venetian_blind_user_defined_geometry_user_defined_dual_band_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/venetian_blind_user_defined_geometry_user_defined_dual_band_material.py): Shows how to create a Venetian blind from user-defined dual-band material data and a user-defined geometry.
-- [vertical_venetian_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/vertical_venetian_user_defined_geometry_igsdb_material.py) Shows how to create a vertical Venetian blind from material data downloaded from the IGSDB and a user-defined geometry.
+- [vertical_venetian_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/vertical_venetian_user_defined_geometry_igsdb_material.py): Shows how to create a vertical Venetian blind from material data downloaded from the IGSDB and a user-defined geometry.
-- [woven_shade_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/woven_shade_user_defined_geometry_igsdb_material.py) Shows how to create a woven shade from material data downloaded from the IGSDB and a user-defined geometry.
+- [woven_shade_user_defined_geometry_igsdb_material.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/woven_shade_user_defined_geometry_igsdb_material.py): Shows how to create a woven shade from material data downloaded from the IGSDB and a user-defined geometry.

 #### Non-example files
 These are files in the example folder that provide some functionality but are not calculation examples.
-- [igsdb_interaction.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/igsdb_interaction.py) Encapsulates some basic interaction with the [IGSDB](http://igsdb.lbl.gov)
+- [igsdb_interaction.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/igsdb_interaction.py): Encapsulates some basic interaction with the [IGSDB](http://igsdb.lbl.gov)

 If there is something you are trying to calculate that does not exist as an example yet please contact us.

 ### pywincalc objects

 #### GlazingSystem
-As of version 3.0.0 if you create a GlazingSystem using `pywincalc.create_glazing_system` it will default to using the NFRC optical standard and optical_standard is not required.
+As of version 3.0.0 if you create a GlazingSystem without an optical standard it will default to using the NFRC optical standard and optical_standard is not required.
 - Constructor:
     - Requires parameters:
-        - optical_standard
         - solid_layers
     - Optional parameters:
+        - optical_standard  Defaults to NFRC
         - gap_layers  Defaults to no gap layers.
 If more than one solid layer is provided then len(solid_layers) - 1 gap_layers must be provided
         - width_meters  Defaults to 1.0 meters
         - height_meters  Defaults to 1.0 meters